Guest post by Andrea Vandiver

 I Tried Over-the-Counter + Even Prescription Medication For My Wart…

 Next, I bought about every over-the-counter treatment I could find.
 I tried each of them several times.
 Fail.
 Feeling even more desperate, I went to see my primary care doctor.
 After multiple painful treatments of liquid nitrogen I still had a wart.
 And sometimes I even thought it looked a little bigger.

 You might be thinking – what’s the big deal?
 But if you’ve dealt with warts before, you know how frustrating they can be.

 This is the part that still makes me shudder.
 After realizing the nitrogen wasn’t working, my doctor prescribed Tagamet.
 Why would he give me something meant for stomach ulcer treatment?
 Apparently this is somewhat common.
-But the studies I’ve read have shown conflicting results.
+But the studies I’ve read have shown conflicting results, it not a great idea to take it if you can avoid it.
 Mostly it didn’t help.

 And me?
 I ended up in the emergency room because of a “rare” side effect – urine retention.
 Kidney issues.
 Imagine kidney stones (I’ve had them) but a little worse.
 Yeah, to get rid of a wart.
 Lovely.